Military history of Mexico: First Mexican Empire and its overthrow, 1822–1823

 In 1821 Agustín de Iturbide, a former Spanish general who switched sides to fight for Mexican independence, proclaimed himself emperor – officially as a temporary measure until a member of European royalty could be persuaded to become monarch of Mexico (see First Mexican Empire for more information).
 A revolt against Iturbide in 1823 established the United Mexican States.
 In 1824 Guadalupe Victoria became the first president of the new country; his given name was actually Félix Fernández but he chose his new name for symbolic significance: Guadalupe to give thanks for the protection of Our Lady of Guadalupe, and Victoria, which means Victory.

-The Plan de Casa Mata was formulated to abolish the monarchy and to establish a republic.
+The Plan of Casa Mata was formulated to abolish the monarchy and to establish a republic.
 In December 1822, Antonio López de Santa Anna and Guadalupe Victoria signed the Plan de Casa Mata on February 1, 1823, as a start of their efforts to overthrow Emperor Agustín de Iturbide.

 In May 1822, using military riots and pressures, Iturbide had taken the power and designated himself Emperor, initiating his government in fight with the Congress.
 Later he dissolved Congress and ordered opposing deputies to jail.

 Several insurrections arose in the provinces and were later crushed by the army.
 Veracruz was spared due to an agreement between Antonio López de Santa Anna and the rebel general Echávarri.

 By agreement of both heads the Plan de Casa Mata was proclaimed on February 1, 1823.
 This plan did not recognize the Empire and requested the meeting of a new Constituent Congress.
 The insurrectionists sent their proposal to the provincial delegations and requested their adhesion to the plan.
-In the course of only six weeks the Plan de Casa Mata had arrived at remote places, like Texas, and almost all the provinces had been united to the plan.
+In the course of only six weeks the Plan of Casa Mata had arrived at remote places, like Texas, and almost all the provinces had been united to the plan.

 Early Republic

 Spanish attempts to reconquer Mexico, 1821–29

 Capitulation of San Juan de Ulua, anonymous.

-Spain did not reconcile itself to the loss of its valuable colony, refusing to acknowledge the Treaty of Cordoba.
+Spain did not reconcile itself to the loss of its valuable colony, refusing to acknowledge the Treaty of Córdoba.
 Spain initiated military efforts to reconquer it during the 1820s.
 A criollo military officer who emerged as a hero of Mexican nationalism was Antonio López de Santa Anna.
 In defending Mexico's independence, Santa Anna lost a leg in battle, which became the visible symbol of his sacrifices for the nation.
 He capitalized on this reputation to forward his political career.
 The early post-independence period is often called the Age of Santa Anna.

 The attempts to reconquer Mexico were not successful, but not until 28 December 1836 did Spain recognize the independence of Mexico.
 The Santa María–Calatrava Treaty was signed in Madrid by the Mexican Commissioner Miguel Santa María and the Spanish state minister José María Calatrava.